 This lovely, festive recipe for Christmas Mimosas blends diced green apples, fresh cranberries, and pomegranate seeds with Prosecco and Chambord.
 It’s a truly celebratory holiday cocktail!

-These ingredients are typically very easy to find and prepare, but if you need to make any substitutions, that’s totally fine!
+These ingredients are typically very easy to find and prepare, but if you need to make substitutions, that’s fine, too!
 The recipe is very flexible.

 - Cranberries: Widely available, fresh cranberries add a wonderfully festive color.
 You could also use fresh tangerines, washed and cut into small wedges.